ClaudioLutz/BraveWebCrawler/DOCUMENTATION.md

     K --> F
 ```

-The diagram above illustrates the flow for a single company lookup, typically initiated by `brave_search.py` or a single process within `company_processor.py`.
-The system also includes `company_parallel_processor.py`, which processes multiple companies in parallel, with each parallel process following a similar architecture to the one depicted.
+The diagram above illustrates the flow for a company lookup. `company_parallel_processor.py` spawns multiple such flows, each with dynamically generated configurations (J1, J2) to ensure isolation. `brave_search.py` and `company_processor.py` use a simpler path via `startpage_mcp.json` directly to E.

 ### Technology Stack